ttran9/smartcar-api-test/README.md

 # TODO:
-- Fix issue where logged in user can only pick the vehicle upon logging in the first time.
+- Fix issue where logged in user can only pick the vehicle brand upon logging in the first time.
 - I will create another branch and make it so the user can have the option of going through the oauth flow process and choose another brand.